MetaCenterCloudPuppet/cesnet-zookeeper/README.markdown

 *myid* is the ID number of the zookeeper server in the quorum.
 It's the number starting from 1 and it must be unique for each node.

-By default, the ID is the order generated automatically as order of the node hostname (*::fqdn*) in the *hostnames* array.
+By default, the ID is generated automatically as order of the node hostname (*::fqdn*) in the *hostnames* array.

+####`properties`

+Generic properties to be set for the zookeeper cluster.
+Default: undef.

+Some properties are set automatically, "::undef" string explicitly removes given property.
+Empty string sets the empty value.

 ####`realm`